Naveen D. Padil: Career

-Padil got his break in films with the 1993 Malayalam film Vidheyan directed by the Adoor Gopalakrishnan.
-In the late 2000s, alongside his theatre career, Padil's film career took off as he began appearing in Tulu films primarily.
+Padil made his debut in films with the 1994 Malayalam film Vidheyan directed by the Adoor Gopalakrishnan.
+In the late 2000s, alongside his theatre career, Padil's got his break in films as he began appearing in Tulu films primarily.
 Popular films include Oriyardori Asal (2011), Telikeda Bolli (2012) and Chaali Polilu (2014).
 He also appeared in a supporting role in the 2011 Kannada film Jarasandha.
 In 2014, in recognition of his contribution to theatre, he was awarded at the 24th Sandesha Awards in the Arts segment.
 His performance in the 2016 Tulu film Kudla Cafe won him the Karnataka State Film Award for Best Supporting Actor.